Preorientations of the derived motivic multiplicative group: Motivic preorientations and orientations of the derived multiplicative group

 \end{definition}

 Note that this definition is related, but not equivalent to more classical notions of orientations as e. g. in Adams book \cite{Ad}.
-However, it is the ``correct'' definition in order to obtain the right definition of $tmf$, and in the height 1 case to obtain $KO$.
+(Namely, in contrast to \cite{Ad}, we consider strict monoid homomorphisms to the infinite dimensional projective space, and also we do consider such maps only up to homotopy.)
+However, by \cite{Lu} it is the ``correct'' definition in order to obtain the right definition of $tmf$, and in the height 1 case to obtain $KO$.

-One easily checks that for any simplicial abelian monoid, the associated suspension spectrum is a commutative motivic ring spectrum (compare \cite[Example I.2.32]{Sc}).
+One easily checks that for any simplicial abelian monoid, the associated suspension spectrum is a commutative motivic ring spectrum (compare \cite[Example I.2.32]{Sc} and Lemma \ref{adjmon}).
 Theorem \ref{main2} may thus be rephrased as follows in the special case of ${\bf P}^{\infty}$, where we write $S[-]$ for $\Sigma^{\infty}_T(-)$ following Lurie's notation (as introduced in the beginning of section 2 already).

 \begin{theorem} There is a bijection between preorientations of $\Gm$ over $A$ and $Hom_{Ho(AbMon \SpC)}(S[\overline{W}(GL_1)],A)$.
 In other words, $S[\overline{W}(GL_1)]$ classifies preorientations of the derived multiplicative group. \end{theorem}